RimWorld-Together/Patching-Template/README.md

-# RT-Patching-Boilerplate
+# RimWorld Together Patching Template
-## A template for adding compatibilities into RimWorld Together
+## A template for adding compatibilities & expansions into RimWorld Together

 > [!NOTE]
 > This template is currently a work in progress!
 Please report any broken stuff you find!